GarySpender/x-trident-aw109sp-add-ins/README.md

 Script names have been chosen to avoid known x-Trident offical script names so should be able to co-exist.

+I have started to create a Wiki for this small project to describe someo the issues faced when mapping hardware to software functions, this can be found at https://github.com/GarySpender/x-trident-aw109sp-add-ins/wiki

 **Things to Note**
 If a button is mapped to a switch, sometimes you have to move the switch twice to toggle the button.
 Also if a button is mapped to a switch, then things like AP1 and AP2 will re-engage if they are powered up and the switch is in the On position.